 Inspiration Forum LAB 2021/22 The Limits to Growth at Display, Prague

 Inspiration Forum LAB: Limits to Growth Fellowship 2021-22

 Pedro Figueiredo Neto

 (1984) is a Lisbon-based anthropologist and filmmaker.
 Currently, he is a research fellow at the Social Science Institute, University of Lisbon (ICS-ULisboa).

-(1984) is Münster and Seville-based independent information designer.
+(1984) lives in Münster, he is independent information designer.
 He takes over data-driven visualisations for politics, academia and civil society.